dotnet/docs/docs/core/extensions/workers.md

 :::zone-end

 The preceding `Worker` class is a subclass of <xref:Microsoft.Extensions.Hosting.BackgroundService>, which implements <xref:Microsoft.Extensions.Hosting.IHostedService>.
 The <xref:Microsoft.Extensions.Hosting.BackgroundService> is an `abstract class` and requires the subclass to implement <xref:Microsoft.Extensions.Hosting.BackgroundService.ExecuteAsync(System.Threading.CancellationToken)?displayProperty=nameWithType>.
-In the template implementation the `ExecuteAsync` loops once per second, logging the current date and time until the process is signaled to cancel.
+In the template implementation, the `ExecuteAsync` loops once per second, logging the current date and time until the process is signaled to cancel.

 ### The project file